Bergman kernels on punctured Riemann surfaces: Elliptic Estimates for Kodaira Laplacians on Delta* and Sigma

 \section{Elliptic Estimates for Kodaira Laplacians on \texorpdfstring{$\D^*$}{Delta*} and \texorpdfstring{$\Sigma$}{Sigma}}

-In this section, we establish a weighted elliptic estimate for Kodaira Laplacians on $(\D^*, \omega_{\D^*})$ with weight $\big|\!\log(|z|^2)\big|^p$ such that the estimate is uniform on $p$, and on $\D^*$.
-This is the essential analyze input in comparison with the compact situation.
+In this section we establish a weighted elliptic estimate for Kodaira Laplacians on $(\D^*, \omega_{\D^*})$ with weight $\big|\!\log(|z|^2)\big|^p$ such that the estimate is uniform on $p$, and along $\D^*$.
+This is a major analytic input in comparison with the compact situation.

 Let $\dbar^{L^p*}$ be the adjoint of the Dolbeault operator $\dbar^{L^p}$ on $(L^p, h^p)$ over $(\Sigma, \omega_{\Sigma})$.
 Then the Kodaira Laplacian is defined as